 RFID’s impact on tracking and identification technology is growing every day as it continues to improve efficiencies and streamline processes for companies around the world.
-Here at Computype we have seen the impact it can have first-hand by assisting clients in designing and implementing RFID solutions and regularly checking in to see the results.
 RFID is bringing improved speed and efficiency to tracking, identification and automation systems with its variety of unique abilities.

 Although RFID truly is unique and definitely has an edge over competitive technologies, it does have its limits.
 Through working with clients we have learned that although RFID research material is plentiful, the limits of RFID aren’t often discussed leading to some misunderstandings.
 In an effort to help you create a realistic RFID implementation plan with your RFID solutions partner, we have compiled and explained four common unrealistic RFID expectations.